-Twenty-nine states, plus Washington, DC, have enacted binding renewable portfolio standards (RPS).
-Several other states have non-binding RPS programs or renewable energy goals.
+Twenty-nine states, plus Washington DC, have enacted binding renewable portfolio standards (RPS).
+Eight other states have non-binding RPS programs or renewable energy goals.
 State RPS programs operate by setting renewable energy targets for each year and requiring electric utility companies to achieve that level of renewable power.
 As a result, RPS programs are the primary drivers for renewable energy investment in the US and are spurring significant investment in renewable energy infrastructure in many states.
 Renewable energy targets vary widely by state but typically are in the range of 10% to 30%.
 Several states have much higher targets: Washington DC, New York, California, and Oregon all have targets of 50%, Vermont targets 75%, and Hawaii has established a 100% target by 2045.
 During 2016 and 2017, multiple states increased renewable energy targets established by their RPS programs or initiated efforts to do so.
 Collectively, these programs are expected to dramatically increase the demand for wind power while also driving the expansion of solar and hydrokinetic power.
-About 16 states also have separate targets for solar energy, often referred to as a solar carve-out, which usually operate in tandem with a net metering or feed-in-tariff program.
+About 16 states also have separate, smaller targets for solar energy, often referred to as a solar carve-out, which usually operate in tandem with a net metering or feed-in-tariff program.
 As solar energy becomes more price competitive, solar carveouts have experienced less support and lower expansion in recent years.

 RPS compliance is usually managed through a system of tradeable renewable energy credits (RECs), with one REC representing one MWh of renewable power.
 In general, RECs are registered by state agencies and are tradeable instruments.
-Most state programs require compliance through the use of RECs or renewable power generated in-state, with limited exceptions, and eligible renewable resources and definitions can vary widely by state.
+Most state programs require compliance through the use of RECs or renewable power generated in-state, with limited exceptions and eligible renewable resources and definitions can vary widely by state.
 This results in fragmented REC markets with prices varying widely by state and resource type.
-According to the DOE’s Green Power Network, REC prices range from about US$1 (in Texas and Washington, DC) to about US$50 (in Massachusetts and several other states).
-Solar RECs (SRECs) range from about US$50 to a high of nearly US$500.
+According to the DOE’s Green Power Network, REC prices range from about US$1 (in Texas and Washington DC) to about US$50 (in Massachusetts and several other states).
+Solar RECs (SRECs) range from about US$50 to a high of over US$400.

 In addition to mandatory RPS programs, green power programs allow US energy consumers (typically residential and commercial) to purchase renewable or green power from their utility company or independent power supplier.
 Energy suppliers purchase RECs on the voluntary market to meet green power demand.
-There were over 5.4 million green power customers in 2013, accounting for over 62 million MWh.
 Voluntary REC supply is dominated by wind, though solar is increasing its market share.
 Prices for voluntary RECs hover around US$1/MWh, significantly lower than most RECs purchased for compliance purposes.
 It is estimated that more than 50% of retail customers in the US now have an option of purchasing green or low-carbon power from their utility.

 At the federal level, the DOE’s loan guarantee program backs investment in renewable power, energy efficiency, and commercial climate technologies.
 Loans backed by the DOE have supported investment in solar, wind, geothermal, nuclear and energy storage technologies, among others.
 In 2013, the DOE announced the availability of US$8 billion in loan guarantees for advanced energy projects that substantially reduce GHGs and other air pollution.
-More recently, in 2014, the DOE announced the availability of US$4 billion in loan guarantees available for innovative renewable energy and energy efficiency projects in the US that reduce GHG emissions.
+More recently, in 2014, the DOE announced the availability of US$4.5 billion in loan guarantees available for innovative renewable energy and energy efficiency projects in the US that reduce GHG emissions.
 On June 23, 2015, the DOE released a Supplement to Loan Guarantee Solicitation Announcement that clarifies the scope of eligible projects; applications under this program have continued through 2017, under various solicitations issued by the DOE.
 The DOE also runs parallel loan programs for nuclear energy projects and advanced fossil energy projects, each with its own solicitations and funding caps.

 Two federal tax credits also provide financial support for renewable energy facilities.
 The production tax credit (PTC) provides a tax credit for each kilowatt-hour (kWh) produced by eligible renewable power facilities.
-For eligible wind, geothermal, and closed-loop bioenergy projects, the PTC provides a 2.3 cent per kWh incentive for the first 10 years of the facility’s operation.
-The PTC also provides a lower tax credit of 1.1 cents per kWh for certain other eligible facilities, such as open-loop biomass (which utilize farm and forest wastes rather than dedicated energy crops), efficiency upgrades and capacity additions at existing hydroelectric facilities, landfill gas, and municipal solid waste energy projects.
+For eligible wind, geothermal and closed-loop bioenergy projects, the PTC currently provides a 2.3 cent per kWh incentive for the first 10 years of the facility’s operation.
+The PTC also currently provides a lower tax credit of 1.1 cents per kWh for certain other eligible facilities, such as open-loop biomass (which utilize farm and forest wastes rather than dedicated energy crops), efficiency upgrades and capacity additions at existing hydroelectric facilities, landfill gas, and municipal solid waste energy projects.
 Combined with state RPS programs, the PTC has been a major driver of wind power development in the United States: between 2007 and 2014, US wind capacity nearly quadrupled.
-However, the PTC expired on December 31, 2014, and projects that were not under construction prior to January 1, 2015, are not eligible for the PTC.
-The wind energy sector, trade groups, and non-governmental organizations currently are lobbying the US Congress to renew the PTC.
-In the meantime, uncertainty over the future of the PTC has created significant headwinds for growth and investment in the wind energy sector.
+In late 2015, the US Congress extended the PTC for facilities that begin construction before December 31, 2019.
 The business energy investment tax credit (ITC) was significantly expanded in 2008.
 The ITC currently provides tax credits for capital investments in solar energy facilities (30% of expenditures), fuel cells (30% of expenditures), small wind turbines (30% of expenditures), geothermal systems (10% of expenditures), microturbines (10% of expenditures) and CHP (10% of expenditures).
 Credits are available for eligible energy systems placed in service on or before December 31, 2016, although some credits have caps or other restrictions.
-President Obama’s 2015 budget proposed to modify and permanently extend both the PTC and the ITC, although both have faced Republican opposition in Congress.
-More information on DOE’s loan guarantee program, the PTC and the ITC is available here.
+The ITC also was extended in late 2015, and now extends to the end of 2019, with a gradual step-down in credits between 2019 and 2022.
+More information on DOE’s loan guarantee program, the PTC, and the ITC is available here.